mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 {"command": "request information"}
 ```

-It should return the UUID and URL of the currently focused (or top most window in z order) as well as the length of the video in milliseconds (named as `duration_millis`) and the frame_rate of the mov.
+It should return the UUID and URL of the currently focused (or top most window in z order) as well as the length of the video in milliseconds (named as `durationMillis`) and the frame_rate of the mov.

 ```json
 {